-Remember that student attendance is crucial.
+Student attendance is crucial.
 Appointments should be scheduled outside of school hours if possible.
 Except for extenuating circumstances, students will not regularly be released before the end of the school day.

-State rules require that parental consent before any student leaves campus for any part of the school day.
+Parental consent before any student leaves campus for any part of the school day.